botaoxiongyong/pyIRM/README.md

 open the terminal

-     cd /home/Documents/ (if you put the pyIRM file in /home/Documents/) python3 pyIRM.py
+     cd /home/Documents/ (if you put the pyIRM.py file in /home/Documents/) python3 pyIRM.py

 ps: if you save the fig and data, they will be save in the path where you open your measured IRM data.